Parker Glasier

-Parker Glasier (1849 – January 22, 1936) was a farmer, lumberman and political figure in New Brunswick.
+Parker Glasier (January 23, 1849 – January 22, 1936) was a farmer, lumberman and political figure in New Brunswick.
 He represented Sunbury County in the Legislative Assembly of New Brunswick from 1899 to 1912 as a Conservative member.

 He was born in Sunbury County, New Brunswick, the son of D.D.
 Glasier, and educated there and in Saint John.
 He was also a boat manager.
-Glasier married a Miss Blake.
+Glasier married Miss Blake.
 He ran unsuccessfully for a seat in the provincial assembly in 1896.
 Glasier also served on the county council and was county warden.